Mukhtar Robow: Al-Shabaab

-Robow and other leading Al-Shabaab members challenged the leadership of Ahmed Abdi Godane (Moktar Ali Zubeyr) at Barawe in June 2013.
+Robow and other leading Al-Shabaab members challenged the leadership of Ahmed Abdi Godane (Mukhtar Abu Zubeyr) at Barawe in June 2013.
 Godane killed two of the leading members, and Robow fled to his home district.
 Godane's forces launched an offensive against Robow's supporters, it was reported in August 2013.

 On 23 June 2017, United States Treasury Department's Office of Foreign Assets Control (OFAC) removed him from its Reward for Justice (RFJ) list following discussions with the Somali government after a US$5 million bounty had been placed for information leading to his capture on 7 June 2012.

 Defection

 On 13 August 2017, he surrendered to the Somali Government authorities.
 In a press conference held in Mogadishu shortly after, he denounced Al-Shabaab and called on its members to quit the group.